Cain’s rash decisions and behavior destroy any hope of spiritual renewal or pathway.

 *Unconscious Growth

-Yet, within our story, and much like Cain’s parents also tried to explain away their actions, Cain cannot come to terms with his actions.
+The above does not describe anything resembling Cain, and much like Cain’s parents also tried to explain away their actions, Cain cannot come to terms with his actions.
 Like many of us, Cain tries to hide behind an aggressive posture.
 Nor does he believe nor understand that his actions have led to horrific consequences.

 Then God said, “What have you done?
 Hark, your brother’s bloods* (voice of your brother’s blood) cries out to me from the ground!
 Therefore, you shall be more cursed than the ground, which opened its mouth to receive your brother’s blood from your hand.”
 Verse 12, “If you till the soil, it shall no longer yield strength to you.
 You shall become a ceaseless wanderer (fugitive and vagabond) in the earth.”